 Summer is coming to a close and our kids will be heading back to school soon.
 Here are a few tips to conquer what has become a big concern: the heavy school backpack.

-For a while now there has been much concern and worry about how heavy the backpacks our children carry have gotten.
 First of all, let’s hope the kids are putting those books to good use and not just carrying them around unopened, collecting dust bunnies!
 If they do have to carry the books around, let’s look at it from the positive side.
-Carrying a backpack can be great exercise.
+Carrying a backpack can be a great exercise.
 Across our society we see and hear about our youth getting less and less exercise…less P.E. and outdoor play and more time spent on the computer, playing video games, and watching TV.
 The SAID principle (Specific Adaptation to Imposed Demands) states that the body responds to the demands that are put on it.
-Provide a resistance and the body will develop the muscles and strategies to move it.
-In this instance the resistance is the backpack.
+Provide resistance and the body will develop the muscles and strategies to move it.
+In this instance, the resistance is the backpack.
 While they may be big and heavy, backpacks can provide a bit of exercise for our children after hours of sitting in class.
 However, it is important for the kids to have the muscles to support the weight.